q-programming/tasq/README.md

 * Map avatar directory in tomcat config `/etc/tomcat7/server.xml`
 <br> `<Context docBase="/usr/local/tasq/avatar" path="/avatar" />` in
 `<Host name="localhost"  appBase="webapps"unpackWARs="true" autoDeploy="true">` section ( at the bottom of config )

-* To use custom properties file , add VM arg `properties.location` for example :
+* To use custom properties file,there are two aproaches:
-`-Dproperties.location=/usr/local/tasq/application.properties`
-* To launch tomcat with custom properties add property to JAVA_OPTS in catalina.sh
+*  1.Add VM arg `properties.location` for example : `-Dproperties.location=/usr/local/tasq/application.properties`.
+It can be added to JAVA_OPTS in catalina.sh
+*  2.Add context param into tomcat context for example: `<Parameter name="propertiesPath" value="C:/work/application.properties" override="false"/>`
+* While application is sarting it will look for VM arg first, then context param.
+If none found, application.properties from resources will be used

 * Deploy on tomcat (copy to webapp dir)

 * First registered user will be made application administrator, default theme, and logo will also be created.
 This step is crucial as if failed , there might be issues with showing logo etc.